Editor's note: This story has been updated since it was originally published on Jan. 29.

 For more about Zika risk in the U.S., see these maps from the CDC.

 Not yet.
 One vaccine has been approved for human testing by the U.S. Food and Drug Administration (FDA), and several others are in various stages of development.
 For now, however, there is no vaccine or specific medicine for Zika virus infections, and the CDC doesn't recommend any particular antiviral treatment.
 Doctors can only provide supportive care and treat symptoms.
 Patients should get plenty of rest, stay hydrated and possibly take acetaminophen for pain or fever, but should avoid aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs).

-Initial trials of the first Zika vaccine are slated for August or September 2016.
+Initial trials of the first Zika vaccine are slated for late 2016.
 If those go well, larger trials could occur in 2017.
 Even in the best scenario, however, experts say a vaccine won't be widely available until at least 2018.
 (On the bright side, the authors of one recent study say their findings "provide substantial optimism that the development of a safe and effective Zika virus vaccine for humans will likely be feasible.")